• Skip to primary navigation

 • Repeat with remaining dough balls.

-• Brush pizza bases with garlic oil and set aside for 15 minutes.
+• Brush pizza bases with garlic oil and set aside for 30 minutes or until puffy.

 • Divide topping among the four bases.

-• Cook two pizzas at a time for 8-13 minutes until golden brown and the crust is crispy (if you have a larger oven you may be able to do more).
+• Depending on the size of your oven, you can probably cook two pizzas at a time for 8-13 minutes until golden brown and the crust is crispy (if you have a larger oven you may be able to do more).
 After 5 minutes, check if they are cooking evenly.
 If not spin pizzas around.

-• Once the pizzas come out of the oven brush the crust with garlic oil.
+• While the last pizza is cooking, drizzle the cooked pizzas with garlic oil.
 Then scatter with lots of grated Parmesan cheese, drizzle with extra garlic oil and red pepper (chilli) flakes, if desired.
-Cut into wedges and scatter with fresh basil.
+Repeat with the remaining cooked pizza.

 Tomato topping